borkdude/glam/README.md

 ## Usage

-Package files like `<package-org>/<package-name>.glam.edn` are discovered via the classpath (currenly, this will change when moving away from the JVM).
-This means that in addition to glam's own packages you can add your own.
+Package files like `<package-org>/<package-name>.glam.edn` are listed in package repos downloaded to `$HOME/.glam/packages`.
+The main package repo is in `$HOME/.glam/packages/glam/core`, but you can add your own repos in a config file (docs for this will come).

-E.g. in the glam repo's `packages` directory, there is a `org.babashka/babashka.glam.edn`.
+E.g. in`packages/glam/core` there is a `org.babashka/babashka.glam.edn`.

 To install packages for the current shell: